 For example, when I move students into literature circles for discussion, I will have three or four graphic organizers ready for students to choose.
 Sometimes, I provide extras so that students can work on the same one with a friend.
 With choice, students might be answering the same questions, but in different ways.
 If students are looking at theme development over the course of a story, one student might be looking at characters and their influence while another student focuses on conflicts.
 The graphic organizers become the vehicle for reaching complex standards.

 Differentiating involves maneuvering lesson plans and collaborating with other teachers, but the finished product is beautiful.
 Students express themselves and understand the material.
+Sometimes, teaching is beautiful and always, difficult.
 You’ve reached more students than if you had ignored differentiation in the secondary classroom, and you should be proud.